 If your Federal Direct Loans amount to more than $30,000, then you might be eligible for an Extended Repayment Plan.
 Moreover, you should not have an outstanding balance on Direct Loans as on October 7, 1998, or the date on which you obtained the Direct Loans after October 7, 1998.

 This plan offers a repayment period of 25 years, along with a fixed or graduated amount.
-The payments are usually lower than that made under Standard and Graduated Repayment Plans.
+The payments made under Extended Repayment Plan are usually lower than that made under Standard and Graduated Repayment Plans.

 Worried about school fee?
 Learn about student loans